bilalsaiyed/CA1/README.md

 # CA1
-# CA1 of Data-Science Module for stroke analysis dataset
+# Assessment related to Data-Science Module involving "Stroke analysis" dataset

-#Analysis of the data related to "STROKE" for visualizing different variables used to determine whether a patient is likely to get stroke based on the input parameters such as gender, age, heart diseases and smoking status
+#This dataset is used to determine whether a patient is likely to get stroke based on the
+input parameters such as gender, age, various diseases, and smoking status.
+Each row in the data provides relevant information about the patient.
+Dataset description
+This dataset associated with this work is called stroke.csv and is available on Blackboard.
+The dataset is constructed of the following variables.
+Id - unique identifier
+Gender - "Male", "Female" or "Other"
+Age - age of the patient
+Hypertension - 0 if the patient doesn't have hypertension, 1 if the patient has hypertension
+Heart disease - 0 if the patient doesn't have any heart diseases, 1 if the patient has heart disease
+Ever married - "No" or "Yes"
+Work type - "children", "Govt_jov", "Never_worked", "Private" or "Self-employed"
+Residence type - "Rural" or "Urban"
+Avg glucose level - average glucose level in blood BMI- body mass index
+Smoking status - "formerly smoked", "never smoked", "smokes" or "Unknown".
+If an attribute contains “unknown”, then the status information is unavailable for that patient.
+Stroke – indicates whether the patient has had a stroke in the past or not.
+1 indicates that the patient had a stroke.
+0 indicates they have not had a stroke.
+Date – indicates the date when the information was recorded